qeesung/gitaly/doc/beginners_guide.md

 ##### Using the Makefile

-Gitaly uses make to manage its build process, where all targets are defined in our top-level [Makefile](../Makefile).
+Gitaly uses [Make](https://en.wikipedia.org/wiki/Make_(software)) to manage its build process, and all targets are defined in our top-level [Makefile](../Makefile).
 By default, simply running `make` will build our "all" target, which installs Gitaly into the top-level directory so that it's easily picked up by the GDK.
 The following is a list of the most frequently used targets:

-- build: Build Gitaly, but do not install it.
+- `build`: Build Gitaly, but do not install it.

-- install: Build and install Gitaly.
+- `install`: Build and install Gitaly.
 The destination directory can be modified by modifying a set of variables, most importantly `PREFIX`.

-- test: Execute both Go and Ruby tests.
+- `test`: Execute both Golang and Ruby tests.

-- clean: Remove all generated build artifacts.
+- `clean`: Remove all generated build artifacts.

 You can modify some parts of the build process by setting up various variables.
 For example, by executing `make V=1` you can do a verbose build or by overriding